pedjas/q2a-translator/README.md

 Do not change selected language and selected language file and then click Save.
 If you do that you will end up saving translation to the wrong place.
 Will be fixed.

 I noticed that, if qa-lang-admin.php source file is loaded in Translator, it messes up displaying of Admin submeny.
 I have no clue why that happens.
 I load that file into local variable within plugin class method so it should not affect anything, but it does.
-You know the drill: any suggestion is welcomme.
+You know the drill: any suggestion is welcome.